 Of course, if you have booked one of the three excursions possible on this day, you will need to arrive at your starting location in North Iceland in good time.

 The first of these is a horseback riding tour.
 You'll be introduced to the unique horse breed of Iceland, renowned for its small size and friendliness, before being guided through the spectacular nature that surrounds Akureyri.
 Whether you are a beginner or an expert rider, this tour can be tailored to you.

-On the fifth day of your travels, you’ll immerse yourself further into the beauty of North Iceland.
-Those with an interest in culture could spend the morning in Akureyri, visiting its museums, boutiques, galleries and the world’s northernmost botanical gardens, whereas those eager to see more nature can hit the road straight away.
+On the fifth day of your travels, you'll immerse yourself further into the beauty of North Iceland.
+Those interested in culture could spend the morning in Akureyri, visiting its museums, boutiques, galleries, and the world's northernmost botanical gardens, whereas those eager to see more nature can hit the road straight away.

 Husavik is also becoming increasingly known for being home to the Geosea Baths.
 This saltwater geothermal spa is unique in Iceland, and it is highly recommended for those who want an alternative relaxation experience.
 With its views overlooking the ocean, there are few better places to unwind.

 Its only competition in the area is with the Myvatn Nature Baths, which you can alternatively elect to organize entry to while booking.
 Located inland, by the spectacular Lake Myvatn, what this more traditional spa lacks in uniqueness it more than makes up for in amenities and size.